Hezlepinc/ops-cloud/README.md

    This should update:
    - `infra/wordpress/brands/<brand>/assets/css/cursor.css`

-5. Commit and push to `staging` to deploy and re-import the kit on staging automatically.
+5. Commit and push to `dev`, then create PR `dev` → `staging` to deploy and re-import the kit on staging automatically.
-6. Verify on staging (Site Settings reflect changes; front-end tokens present), then promote `staging → main` using the Promote workflow to deploy to production.
+6. Verify on staging (Site Settings reflect changes; front-end tokens present), then promote `staging → main` using the GitHub Actions Promote workflow to deploy to production.

 ## Structure